 On May 12, 2022, CAL entered into a second amended and restated Revolving Loan agreement (the "Second Amendment and Restatement").
 The Second Amendment and Restatement increased the loan commitment from \$45,000,000 to \$65,000,000.
 No other material terms of the Revolving Loan were modified as a result of the execution of the Second Amendment and Restatement.
 The Company incurred debt issuance costs of \$177,261 related to the Second Amendment and Restatement, which were capitalized and are subsequently amortized through maturity.
+The Revolving Loan incurs unused fees at a rate of 0.25% per annum which began on July 1, 2022 pursuant to the Second Amendment and Restatement.

 On November 7, 2022, CAL entered into a third amended and restated Revolving Loan agreement (the "Third Amendment and Restatement").
 The Third Amendment and Restatement increased the loan commitment from \$65,000,000 to \$92,500,000.
 No other material terms of the Revolving Loan were modified as a result of the execution of the Third Amendment and Restatement.
 The Company incurred debt issuance costs of \$323,779 related to the Third Amendment and Restatement, which were capitalized and are subsequently amortized through maturity.
-As of December 31, 2022 and 2021, unamortized debt issuance costs related to the Revolving Loan and the First, Second and Third Amendments and Restatements of \$805,596 and \$868,022, respectively, are recorded in other receivables and assets, net on the consolidated balance sheets.